Carl Schneider (soccer)

-Carl Schneider (born November 19, 1992) is a retired American soccer player who played as a defender.
+Carl Schneider (born November 19, 1992) is an American retired soccer player who played as a defender.

 Career

 Youth and college career

 Schneider began his youth career with Madison 56ers, while also appearing for Mequon United in the Super Y League from 2006 to 2007.
 During high school, he appeared for the La Follette Lancers, where he was named Wisconsin State Journal Player of the Year and second team all-state as a senior after leading the team to their first Big Eight Conference title.
 In 2012, Schneider joined the Wisconsin Badgers, making 61 appearances and scoring 2 goals for the team.

 Early club career

 Between 2011 and 2014, Schneider appeared for the Madison 56ers senior team in the NPSL.
 He also appeared for the team in the 2013 U.S. Open Cup.

 In 2015, he joined Des Moines Menace in the PDL.
 He made six league appearances for the team, while also appearing in the second round of the 2015 U.S. Open Cup.